DeathAngelDaemon/socialmedia-newsbox/README.md

 Please follow these instructions to install the plugin correctly.

 1. Download the plugin (zip-file) and extract it on your PC.
-2. Upload the folder "display-lotro-server" to the `/wp-content/plugins/` directory
+2. Upload the folder "socialmedia-newsbox" to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure the servers you want to show under the 'Settings' menu in WordPress -> "Display Lotro Server"
+4. Configure the servers you want to show under the 'Settings' menu in WordPress -> "SocialMedia Newsbox"

 ### Frequently Asked Questions

-#### How to use the shortcode?
-You can use the shortcode `lotroserver` without any attributes to show all the servers you have checked in the configuration in one list.
-Since release 0.9.7 you can add the attribute 'loc' to the shortcode.
-The attribute stands for 'location' and can have two different values: 'eu' or 'us'.
-If you don't insert any value, it will be handled like there were no attribute 'loc'.

-Example: `[lotroserver loc="us"]`
-This will show only the US-servers you have checked in the configuration.
+no questions at the moment

 ### Changelog

-#### 0.9.8
-* Re-structured the code
-* Fixed wrong version comparison
-* Added choice of server location to the widget
-* Added security fixes
-* Updated translation
-* code cleanup

-#### 0.9.7
-* Added 'loc' attribute to the shortcode
-* Added first FAQ to the Readme
-* Bugfixes
-* Updated (german and missing) translation
-* Added/updated/translated some comments

-#### 0.9.6
-* Fixed some strict PHP Errors/Warnings
-* Tested compatibility for WP 3.6
-* code cleanup

-#### 0.9.5
-* Bugfixes
-* Tested compatibility for WP 3.5
-* Added translation possibility
-* Added german translation
-* some code cleanup

-#### 0.9
-* Bugfixes
-* Added more servers
-* Added the functionality of the shortcode

-#### 0.5
-* Added more servers and made the Widget functional

 #### 0.1
-* First Alpha-Status with a functional backend
+* First Beta-Status with a functional front- and backend
+* multi-language support and german translation